-You are required to volunteer for 2 hours this semester.
-Any activity within the EIU community, the Charleston community, or your own home community is acceptable as long as you are not getting paid for it or any other type of reimbursement (grade/points for a class, etc).
-I will be asking for volunteers for various activities throughout the semester as well.
-You need written documentation on the volunteer sheet provided in your packet stating what you did, the date, the amount of time in that activity, and the supervisor's name and his/her signature.
-The volunteer documentation sheet is due on the last class day of the semester.
+One of EIU's Undergraduate Learning Goals is to develop Responsible Citizenship within our students.
+To assist in achieving this goal, you are required to volunteer for 2 hours this semester.
+Any activity within the EIU community, the Charleston community, or your own home community is acceptable as long as you are not getting paid for it or any other type of reimbursement (grade/points for a class, etc.).
+You need written documentation on the volunteer sheet provided in your course packet.
+The volunteer documentation sheet is due on the last regular class day.
+Contact the Office of Civic Engagement and Volunteerism at EIU for additional opportunities - call 217-581-3967 or visit the website at www.eiu.edu/volunteer.
 (10 points)

 • Various quizzes, case studies, and other assignments may be given throughout the semester A review quiz will be given at the very beginning of the semester.
 This quiz will cover the various assessment procedures, calculation of results, and explanation of results that you learned in KSS 4440 (50 points).
-Additionally, you will be assigned various case studies and other assignments to be done inand out-of- class.
+Additionally, you will be assigned various case studies and other assignments to be done in and out-of- class.